grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 {{< /admonition >}}

 1. Find the notification policy tree in Grafana.
-1. [Export][alerting_export] and download a provisioning file for your notification policy tree.
+1. [Export][export_policies] and download a provisioning file for your notification policy tree.
 1. Copy the contents into a YAML or JSON configuration file and add it to the `provisioning/alerting` directory of the Grafana instance you want to import the alerting resources to.

    Example configuration files can be found below.